sdsc-ordes/open-pulse-quickstart/2025-mini-hackathon.md

 - Documentation, datasets, or other resources that support your work

 During the final session, all projects will be presented and participants will vote using stickers to recognize the

+## Data available

+Communities that have been crawled through (hence in the graph and metadata available):

+    - ENAC
+    - SDSC
+    - DeepLabCut
+    - SCALA Graph
+    - Materials Cloud
+    - EPFL Center for Imaging
+    - Imaging Plaza
+    - 50 top “EPFL” users
+    - 50 top users among “ETHZ”,“UZH”, “UNINE”, “UNIBE”, “UNIGE” and “UNIL”

+Note: Total of ~1M nodes and growing.

 ## Credits